They escaped Kim Jong Un. Now they just want to grow up.

 In the winter of 2013, when he was 11, his family told him he would be going to his cousins' home nearby.
 He was dressed in a thick coat.
 He saw his parents for what he didn’t know was the final time.

 With his older cousins, he snuck into China on the narrow Tumen River at night.
-After crossing a shallow stretch, the lights of distant buildings guided him and his cousins like a North Star.
+After crossing a shallow, frozen stretch, the lights of distant buildings guided him and his cousins like a North Star.

 "It was so bright," Kwon said.
 "That left a deep impression on me."